exercism/ruby/hello-world/GETTING_STARTED.md

 ## Step 2

 Run the test again.
-It will give you a new error.
-On Windows, it would complain about:
+It will give you a new error, since now the file exists, but is empty and does not contain the expected code.

+Depending on what platform you are on, the error will look different, but the way to fix it will be the same.

+On Windows, it will complain about:

     syntax error, unexpected end-of-input, expecting '('

-This is because the file is empty and does not contain the expected code.
-The solution is the same as in OS X and Linux, below:

-On OS X and Linux, the error would be something like:
+On OS X and Linux, the error will be something like:

     # Running: